kacpersienkiewicz/Chicago-Food-Inspections/README.md

 * Many of the smaller facility categories have substantially fewer inspections which may make their top 10 violations non-representative.

 ## Dashboard
 The Dashboard can be found [here](https://public.tableau.com/app/profile/kacper.sienkiewicz/viz/ChicagoFoodInspection_17814899770390/Overview).
+Its purpose is to allow users to explore violation patterns by facility type and ZIP code, and identify which violations are most associated with failed inspections.

 The first pane is an overview of inspections, broken down by month and year as well as breaking down violations by code, colored by failure rate.